-Johnson, Juncker to meet in Brexit breakthrough bid
+Johnson, Juncker to meet in a bid for a Brexit breakthrough

 “The effect of the prorogation under consideration, in particular its length, is that proper parliamentary scrutiny is rendered all but impossible,” wrote James Drummond Young, part of the three-judge panel that concluded Johnson’s decision was illegal.

-The Scottish court did not order Parliament to be recalled, but an adverse decision for Johnson at Britain’s Supreme Court would likely bring its feisty lawmakers back into session earlier than he had intended.
+The Scottish court did not order Parliament to be recalled, but an adverse decision for Johnson at Britain’s Supreme Court after Tuesday’s hearing would likely bring its feisty lawmakers back into session earlier than he had intended.

 It would also raise questions about whether Johnson’s government misled Queen Elizabeth II when it requested her approval for the five-week suspension of parliament, which she gave.